 It’s truly the best time to plant these items now.
 You’ll be giving them time to develop a strong root system so that they can withstand our brutal temperatures the following summers.We have a huge variety of trees and shrubs to choose from to fit your needs.
 Of course we are partial to native varieties because we know they can take our mix of weather and water restrictions and still thrive.
 Texas Sage/Cenizo (pictured) is a favorite native and you’ll notice that a week or two after fall rains, they will become flush with lavender/purple blooms.

-Ornamental grasses are also gearing up for fall.
+Ornamental grasses are strutting their stuff.
 This is when many shoot out their gorgeous, feathery plumes.
 Ornamental grasses can offer you structure, texture, and color in your landscape.
-They really can be a show-stopping feature in your yard when they strut their stuff in fall!
+They really can be a show-stopping feature.
 Just take a look at the picture featuring Pink Muhly grass.